The work of Andy Wolf falls under a creative commons license...

 Part of the Amsterdam experience is wandering around the neighborhoods and seeing what will be around the next corner.
 Coffeeshops here are as varied as the neighborhoods and the people which they serve.
 Many times it is a great surprise to find that a small neighborhood shop is just the ticket to a well spent afternoon of taking it easy.
 A customer chose to park his bike on this particularly bright hazy day and spend some time in his local coffeeshop, aptly named "Relax".

-( Oil on Canvas 18 x 24 cm)
+(oil on canvas 18 x 24 cm)

 Sunday, February 7, 2010